-- 1. Fighting Level 1 Fighting with no injuries - 2.
-Fighting Level 2 Fighting with minor or moderate injuries - 3.
-Fighting Level 3 Fighting with severe injuries; three or more fights in same school year
+- 1. Fighting Level 2 Fighting - 2.
+Fighting Level 3 Fighting with injuries; three or more fights in the same school year;

-Up to ten (10) days suspension with possible referral to law enforcement possible referral for alternative placement; possible referral to Board of Education with recommendation for expulsion from Ben Hill County Schools pursuant to the policies of the Ben Hill County Board of Education.
-More severe measures, including restitution for damages, immediate referral for expulsion, and/or notification of law enforcement officials, may be taken.
+Up to ten (10) days suspension with possible referral to law enforcement.
+Possible referral for alternative placement; possible referral to Board of Education with recommendation for expulsion from Ben Hill County Schools according to the Ben Hill County Board of Education policies.
+More severe measures may include restitution for damages, immediate expulsion referral, or law enforcement officials' notification.